Palestine: History

-The Exodus 1947 incident unfolded when a ship carrying Jewish Holocaust survivors, who sought refuge in Palestine, was intercepted by the British navy, leading to clashes and the eventual deportation of the refugees back to Europe.
-During World War II, Palestine served as a strategically significant location for British military operations against Axis forces in North Africa.
-The Grand Mufti of Jerusalem, Haj Amin al-Husseini, collaborated with Nazi Germany while in exile during World War II.

-Arab–Israeli wars

-In 1947, the United Nations proposed a partition plan for Palestine, suggesting separate Jewish and Arab states, but it was rejected by the Palestinians and by neighbouring Arab nations, leading to the outbreak of a civil war in Palestine, the first phase of the broader 1948 Palestine war.
+In 1947, the UN adopted a partition plan for a two-state solution in the remaining territory of the mandate.
+The plan was accepted by the Jewish leadership but rejected by the Arab leaders, and Britain refused to implement the plan.
+On the eve of final British withdrawal, the Jewish Agency for Israel, headed by David Ben-Gurion, declared the establishment of the State of Israel according to the proposed UN plan.
+The Arab Higher Committee did not declare a state of its own and instead, together with Transjordan, Egypt, and the other members of the Arab League of the time, commenced military action resulting in the 1948 Arab–Israeli War.
 During the war, Israel gained additional territories that were designated to be part of the Arab state under the UN plan.
-On May 14 1948, on the eve of final British withdrawal, the Jewish Agency for Israel, headed by David Ben-Gurion, declared the establishment of the State of Israel.
-The neighbouring Arab states of Transjordan, Egypt, and the other members of the Arab League of the time entered the war in Palestine beginning the 1948 Arab–Israeli war.

-By the end of the war, Egypt occupied the Gaza Strip, and Transjordan occupied and then annexed the West Bank.
+Egypt occupied the Gaza Strip, and Transjordan occupied and then annexed the West Bank.
 Egypt initially supported the creation of an All-Palestine Government but disbanded it in 1959.
 Transjordan never recognized it and instead decided to incorporate the West Bank with its own territory to form Jordan.
 The annexation was ratified in 1950 but was rejected by the international community.
+The Six-Day War in 1967, when Israel fought against Egypt, Jordan, and Syria, ended with Israel occupying the West Bank and the Gaza Strip, besides other territories.

 In 1964, when the West Bank was controlled by Jordan, the Palestine Liberation Organization was established there with the goal to confront Israel.
 The Palestinian National Charter of the PLO defines the boundaries of Palestine as the whole remaining territory of the mandate, including Israel.

-The Six-Day War in 1967, when Israel fought against Egypt, Jordan, and Syria, ended with Israel occupying the West Bank and the Gaza Strip, besides other territories.
-Following the Six-Day War, the PLO moved to Jordan, but relocated to Lebanon in 1971.
+Following the Six-Day War, the PLO moved to Jordan, but later relocated to Lebanon in 1971.

-The October 1974 Arab League summit designated the PLO as the "sole legitimate representative of the Palestinian people" and reaffirmed "their right to establish an independent state of urgency".
-In November 1974, the PLO was recognized as competent on all matters concerning the question of Palestine by the UN General Assembly granting them observer status as a "non-state entity" at the UN.
-Through the Camp David Accords of 1979, Egypt signaled an end to any claim of its own over the Gaza Strip.
-In July 1988, Jordan ceded its claims to the West Bank—with the exception of guardianship over Haram al-Sharif—to the PLO.
+The October 1974 Arab League summit designated the PLO as the "sole legitimate representative of the Palestinian people" and reaffirmed "the right of the Palestinian people to establish an independent national authority" In November 1974, the PLO was recognized as competent on all matters concerning the question of Palestine by the UN General Assembly granting them observer status as a "non-state entity" at the UN.
+After the 1988 Declaration of Independence, the UN General Assembly officially acknowledged the proclamation and decided to use the designation "Palestine" instead of "Palestine Liberation Organization" in the UN.
+In spite of this decision, the PLO did not participate at the UN in its capacity of the State of Palestine's government.